frequency-chain/frequency/designdocs/SCHEMA.md

 #### Suggestion 4

-Simple use retirement mechanism to have simpler less complicated evolution mechanism and make evolution synonym with schema retirement/deprecation.
+Simple: Use retirement mechanism to have simpler less complicated evolution mechanism and make evolution synonym with schema retirement/deprecation.